jmperafan/Analyzing-Data/README.md

   To determine who is the best, each assignment will be rated in these categories (in alphabetical order):

   * Aesthetics: Does it look good?
-Is the design pleasant to the eye.
+Is the design pleasant to the eye?
   * Complexity: Did you try using advanced features?
   * Creativity: Is your work truly unique?
   * Maintanability: Is it clean and well-documented?